 In the 2015 Knesset election, parties elected on a platform supporting a Palestinian state constituted 40 Knesset members, not including the 13 Arab MKs.
 In last week’s election, Yair Lapid’s Yesh Atid Party merged with Benny Gantz and Moshe Ya’alon to become a new party, called Blue and White, the platform of which no longer included support for a Palestinian Arab state and which received 35 seats.
 Yesh Atid had received 11 seats in the previous Knesset election, with a platform supporting the establishment of a Palestinian state.
 The Labor Party, which had 24 seats in the previous Knesset, saw the move of the Israeli electorate against its “land for peace” policy; Israelis have seen that giving up land has not brought peace but instead terrorism and less security for Israel.
 Labor tried to stay relevant by electing as its new head former member of the center-right Kulanu Party Avi Gabbay.
-However, Labor’s platform did not move much and still supported a Palestinian state, and as a result it still lost many seats to Blue and White, plummeting from 24 seats to 6.
-The far-left Meretz Party dropped to 4 seats from 5, barely making it into the Knesset.
+However, Labor’s platform did not move much and still supported a Palestinian state, and as a result, it still lost many seats to Blue and White, plummeting from 24 seats to 6.
+The far-left Meretz Party dropped to four seats from five, barely making it into the Knesset.
 Knesset members running on platforms supporting Palestinian statehood went from 40 MKs in the previous Knesset to 10 in the new one.

 The final election result shows that parties that do not support Palestinian statehood now comprise 100 Knesset seats, as opposed to 66 in the previous Knesset.
-This is a massive change, and reflects the huge transformation that has taken place among the Israeli public.
+This is a massive change and reflects the huge transformation that has taken place among the Israeli public.
 The missiles launched at Tel Aviv from the Gaza Strip after Israel withdrew from Gaza told Israelis that there is no such thing as a demilitarized Palestinian state.
 Hamas in Gaza has found ways to smuggle in and/or build its own missiles and fire them at Israeli towns and cities.
 Over a million Israelis have had to run to bomb shelters repeatedly, and just recently a missile from Gaza destroyed a house in Israel many miles away, again showing the dangers Israel now faces from Hamas rule in Gaza.

 The recent public letter signed by several organizations, including the far-left Israel Policy Forum, that called for the Trump administration to pressure Israel to not annex any territory in Judea and Samaria showed a great disconnect with the views of the Israeli public demonstrated by the recent election.
 Parties supporting Israeli retention of the settlement blocs that Netanyahu indicated he may want to annex received 100 Knesset seats (out of 120 total Knesset seats), as Blue and White supported keeping settlement blocs.
 There is even a question regarding whether Labor supports keeping them as well.
 Annexing the settlement blocs, with some of the settlements being only a few miles from Jerusalem, is a policy supported by the majority of those elected to the Knesset.
 It is further the widespread view of Israelis that for Israel to have secure borders the settlement blocs need to be part of Israel.
-The Israeli Policy Forum letter therefore represents a view that is detached from the views of the Israeli people that have to live every day with the results of any decisions bearing on their security.
+The Israeli Policy Forum letter, therefore, represents a view that is detached from the views of the Israeli people that have to live every day with the results of any decisions bearing on their security.
 It is further astonishing that the letter should call on the Trump administration to pressure Israel to make concessions or intimate a view that Israel should withdraw to the 1967 borders that former foreign minister Abba Eban famously referred to as the “Auschwitz lines.”
 Finally, Judea and Samaria is historic Jewish land that Israel won back in the 1967 war after being attacked by Jordan.

-The Israeli elections showed a massive change in the views of the Israeli public, as well as a sense of a consensus within that public.
-The Israeli people do not believe a Palestinian Arab state will bring peace and view the settlement blocs as necessary to securing Israel’s borders.
+The Israeli elections showed a massive change in the views of the Israeli public, as well as a sense of consensus within that public.
+The Israeli people do not believe a Palestinian Arab state will bring peace and view the settlement blocs as necessary to secure Israel’s borders.
 The Trump administration has consistently displayed a tremendous understanding of Israel’s security needs and has enhanced Israel’s security by recognizing Israeli sovereignty over Jerusalem and the Golan Heights.
 The Trump administration has further helped Israel’s security by ending the Iran nuclear deal and enacting strong sanctions against Iran.
 The Trump administration has also taken action against the PA terrorism incentive program by eventually cutting all aid to the PA and closing the PA’s offices in Washington, D.C.